pgorod/pgorod.github.io/_pages/PowerReplacerTechnical.md

     `photo` (provide image from bean image fields), `owner` (find bean from email address), `recent` (access the most recently visited bean from a certain module), `attach` (evaluate an expression and use it as the name of a file to attach to email)
-    * ability to use templates from any field anywhere in CRM (calculated fields).